Inside this post: A look at what Authoritative parenting really looks like and the benefits and pitfalls of using this parenting strategy.

 The only thing these parenting styles have in common is the ability to set high standards and expect children to follow them.
 Everything else is quite different.

-Authoritative parents are warm and nurturing while authoritarian are cold and unresponsive.
+Authoritative parents are warm and nurturing, while authoritarian is cold and unresponsive.

 Characteristics and benefits of authoritative parenting